oemunoz/Wikka-md-handler/Readme.md

 # WikkaWiki Markdown Handler plugin

 [![Markdown](https://github.com/oemunoz/Wikka-md-handler/raw/master/images/Markdown.png)](http://markdown.cebe.cc)
 [![WikkaWiki](https://github.com/oemunoz/Wikka-md-handler/raw/master/images/wizard.gif)](http://wikkawiki.org/HomePage)
 [![Prism](https://github.com/oemunoz/Wikka-md-handler/raw/master/images/prism-syntaxhighlighter.png)](http://prismjs.com/)

 ## What is this?

 Yes, this is a markdown parser for [WikkaWiki](http://wikkawiki.org/HomePage) for Markdown, the magic is from the [Cebe Markdown parser](http://markdown.cebe.cc/).

 ![Parse Markdown](https://github.com/oemunoz/Wikka-md-handler/raw/master/images/mmymdoc_parse.png)

-> Note that the current Geshi buttons are for the Wikka format, Im am working on use the [yii2-markdown](https://github.com/kartik-v/yii2-markdown), for the edit controls.
-But Markdown is not a dificult Format to learn.

 Easy steeps: